 Think about the maintenance.
 If you get your hair heavily colored, you’ll need to be back in the salon every few weeks.
 If you don’t have time for that, are you OK with your roots showing?
-"You’ll look good for the first three weeks, and the next nine you’ll look awful," Buchanan says.
+"You’ll look good for the first 3 weeks, and the next 9 you’ll look awful," Buchanan says.

 You got your hair lightened for summer, and you really liked it.
 You liked it so much that you thought you’d go a little lighter.
 And then a little lighter still.
-"Every time you take a permanent color that’s lighter and pull it through somebody’s ends, you’re removing a lot of the natural oils and condition that are already there," Yeager says.
+"Every time you take a permanent color that’s lighter and pull it through somebody’s ends, you’re removing a lot of the natural oils and condition that are already there," says Rowena Yeager, owner of Studio Wish in Streetsboro, OH.
 "Over time, the hair will get drier and drier, and lose its luster."
 As with heat-damaged hair, you may be able to fix some of the problem with oils and conditioners, but the only real remedy is to cut and grow out the straw-like strands.

 You may like tight braids or cornrows, but your hair and scalp may not.
 Regularly wearing your hair in this style can lead to a form of hair loss known as traction alopecia.
 “I treat many women, especially those of African descent, with thinning hairlines due to excessive tension from hairstyles associated with traction,” Alexis says.